-Turbidity тт Lowest Monthly % of Samples Highest Detected Daily Value Violation (Y/N) Possible Source of Contamination Daily Compliance (NTU) (sampled at Regional) 1 0.17 Ν Soil runoff.
-Monthly Compliance 0.3 100 Ν Turbidity is a measure of the cloudiness of the water.
-We monitor it because it is a good indicator of water quality.
+Turbidity MCL Lowest Monthly % of Samples Highest Detected Daily Value Violation (Y/N) Possible Source of Contamination Daily Compliance (NTU) (sampled at Regional) 1 NTU 0.18 Ν Soil runoff.
+Monthly Compliance At least 95% < 0.35 NTU 100 Ν Turbidity is a measure of the cloudiness of the water.
+We monitor it because it is a good indicator of water quality and a measure of the effectiveness of the treatment process.
 Monthly turbidity compliance is related to a specific treatment technique (TT).
 Our system filters the water so at least 95% of our samples each month must be below the turbidity limits specified in the regulations.